SophiaBouchama/rec-eng-collaborative-filtering/README.md

 1) Since the data is Unary, the listen count is the implicit metric used to represents a user’s rating.
 For a given song, the higher the listen count, the more the user has preference towards the song.
 2)  The Unary rating scale has a lower bound of 1 and no upper bound.
 3)  If a listen count is not present for a given song, it will be represented by a rating of 0 which assumes that the song has not yet been observed.
-5)The similarity between users or items is dictated only by rating scores present in the dataset.
+4)  The similarity between users or items is dictated only by rating scores present in the dataset.

 ### Data Distribution (Long Tail Plot)